haui-btc/todo_app/README.md

 docker-compose up --build -d
 ```

+3. Access the application:<br>

-> Access the application: <br>Open your web browser and go to http://localhost:8080 to see the To-Do List app in action.
-3. Stopping the Application
+   > Open your web browser and go to http://localhost:8080 to see the To-Do List app in action.

+4. Stopping the application

 ```bash
 docker-compose down
 ```

-4. Customizing the Docker Setup
+5. Customizing the Docker Setup

 - Dockerfile: Defines how the application is built into a Docker image.
 - docker-compose.yaml: Defines the services, volumes, and networks required to run the application.